-The Addie Wyatt Center for Nonviolence Training of Chicago (AWC) offers programs on Kingian Nonviolence theory and practice to Chicago area schools and school communities.
+The Addie Wyatt Center for Nonviolence Training (AWC) offers programs on Kingian Nonviolence theory and practice to activists, teachers, school communities, and civic and faith groups.

 more >>